Jo Warner – Chair of Academy Council

 I have always loved working with children and young people, and I see my role in shaping their future as both a privilege and of course at times, a challenge.
 I am passionate about education and the role it plays in developing young people with strong values, spiritual and moral awareness, and excellent skills and knowledge to enable them to grow and develop into outstanding citizens in our world.

-For me the relationships between families and school is key to a successful school.
-As governors we need to be approachable and accessible so we can work closely with you and the school to celebrate success and find solutions to any concerns.
-As a parent myself, I know how important it is that school gets it right to meet the individual needs of all our children – something I know is central to all the staff in our school.
+For me the relationships between families and the academy is key to a successful academy.
+As academy councillors we need to be approachable and accessible so we can work closely with you and the academy to celebrate success and find solutions to any concerns.
+As a parent myself, I know how important it is that the academy gets it right to meet the individual needs of all our children – something I know is central to all the staff in our academy.

 I hope we can work together to ensure we provide the best learning opportunities and life skills we can for our children at Northern Saints.